rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Picking something interesting to do

-To get an idea of where we're going, see the [[Note development roadmap]].
+To get an idea of where we're going, see the [[development roadmap|Note development roadmap]].

 The way most people seem to get involved is by simply trying to write Rust code.
 Inevitably you will hit a bug or missing feature, at which point you may feel compelled to write a patch.